 A cold wallet, a hardware wallet or cold storage is a tangible object that offline stores your bitcoin.
 Several resemble USB drives.

 By taking your assets offline, you can protect yourself from internet assaults and hackers and risk losing your holdings.
 This method of storing lacks a backup, so if you lose your wallet, you also lose access to your assets.
 The price of a cold wallet can reach $200. (though there are cheaper options).

-Although hacking is considerably more challenging when using a cold wallet, it is still possible.
-DeCicco advises against purchasing used hardware wallets since you could have changed them in a way that makes them susceptible.
+Although hacking is considerably more challenging when using a cold storage, it is still possible.
+DeCicco advises against purchasing used cold deposits since you could have changed them in a way that makes them susceptible.
 Instead, get your hardware wallet straight from the manufacturer.